Address : 11 Mansfield Rd, Nottingham NG1 3FB.

 People?
 Left leaning intellects, grown up drinkers and shoppers waiting for a bus when it’s raining.
 An eclectic crowd.

 Opinion?
-The 2016 relaunch of the Peacock has been more a case of evolution than revolution, which is probably a good thing – the history of this bar, and it’s architecture deserve to be preserved.
-Unlike the toilets, which really deserve to be condemned.
+The 2016 relaunch of the Peacock was a case of evolution than revolution, which is probably a good thing – the history of this bar, and it’s architecture deserve to be preserved.
+But the future is decidedly uncertain, and it’ll take a lot of love to bring back the happy times.